José María Íñigo: Career

 After a hiatus, in 1993 and 1994 Íñigo hosted the morning show on Telecinco alongside Laura Valenzuela.
 Since then, he worked for several variety shows, talk shows and reality shows on both public and private broadcasters.
 Since 2000 he also worked for Radio Nacional de España (RNE).

 Eurovision Song Contest

 Over the years Íñigo has been associated with the Eurovision Song Contest.
 Between the 1975 Contest and 1976 Contest he announced the Spanish jury result.
 In 2008 his testimony for a Spanish documentary was used to claim that at the 1968 Contest the voting had been rigged by Spanish dictator Francisco Franco and that the United Kingdom should have won the contest, although he later clarified that he had just repeated a widespread rumour and that his words had been taken out of context.
-Between the 2011 Contest and the 2017 Contest, he provided the TVE commentary. Íñigo was joined by Julia Varela between the 2015 Contest and the 2017 Contest.
+Between the 2011 Contest and the 2017 Contest, he provided the TVE commentary. Íñigo was joined by Julia Varela from the 2015 Contest.